-Level 1 Behavior Disciplinary Response(s) 1.1 Refusal to present school-issued identification upon ACADEMICS request Required: 1.2 Attending class without required class materials or Warning: assigned work Teacher/student meeting 1.3 Off-task behaviors that demonstrate disengagement from Documentation (log entry) classroom learning and dorm activities First offense: 1.4 Behaviors that disrupt or interfere with classroom teaching o 7 th Hour and learning, Student Life activities, and meetings Documentation (log entry) 1.5 Inappropriate displays of affection ○ Parent/legal guardian 1.6 Excessive noise in the classroom, hall, or notification school/residential building Second offense: 1.7 Running in the classroom, hall, or building Detention Hall 1.8 Communication with staff and peers that is not polite, Documentation (log entry) courteous, or respectful Parent/legal guardian 1.9 Directing profanity or obscene/offensive gestures toward notification peers Behavior intervention 1.10 Refusal to comply with staff instructions, or classroom, Third offense: cafeteria, school, or Student Life rules Refer to Level 2 1.11 Using computer/office equipment without permission 1.12 Intentional misuse of school/Student Life Note: Second and third offenses apply to equipment/supplies/facilities same behavior.
-1.13 Unauthorized use of electronic devices such as, but not limited to, mp3 players and videophones.
-STUDENT LIFE 1.14 Noncompliance with an approved dress code Required: 1.15 Leaving/cutting class/activity without permission Warning: Staff/attudent meeting 1.16 Unauthorized presence in hallway during class time Staff/student meeting 1.17 Inappropriate or disruptive physical contact between Documentation (log entry) students First offense: Leas of privilege 1.18 Throwing objects that may cause injury or damage Loss of privilege Desumentation (log entry) property 1.10 Off compute violations (e.g., curfact, not in a group of 2/2) Documentation (log entry) 1.19 Off-campus violations (e.g., curfew, not in a group of 2/3 Second offense: - Less of privilege students) Loss of privilege Desumentation (leg entry) 1.20 Academic dishonesty (first offense) 1.21 Any behavior or other conduct not specifically Documentation (log entry) Parent/logal quardian enumerated in any other level in this Code of Conduct that Parent/legal guardian notification if needed causes disruption to the academic/residential environment, 5 involves damage to school/Student Life property, or may Behavior intervention Third offense: cause minor harm to self or others Refer to Level 2 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 O NOIGH to Level 2
+Level 1 Behavior Disciplinary Response(s) 1.1 Refusal to present school-issued identification upon ACADEMICS request anywhere on campus Required: 1.2 Attending class without required class materials or Warning: assigned work Teacher/student meeting 1.3 Off-task behaviors that demonstrate disengagement from Documentation (log entry) classroom learning and dorm activities First offense: 1.4 Behaviors that disrupt or interfere with classroom teaching o 7 th Hour and learning, Student Life activities, and meetings Documentation (log entry) 1.5 Inappropriate displays of affection ○ Parent/legal guardian 1.6 Excessive noise in the classroom, hall, or notification school/residential building and/or not being in compliance with Second offense: quiet hours in the dorm o Detention Hall 1.7 Running in the classroom, hall, or building Documentation (log entry) 1.8 Communication with staff and peers that is not polite, Parent/legal guardian courteous, or respectful notification 1.9 Directing profanity or obscene/offensive gestures toward Behavior intervention 1.40 Defined to complete with staff in structions on alcohols Third offense: 1.10 Refusal to comply with staff instructions, or classroom, o Refer to Level 2 cafeteria, school, or Student Life rules 1.11 Using computer/office equipment without permission Note: Cooped and third offences apply to 1.12 Intentional misuse of school/Student Life Note: Second and third offenses apply to same behavior. equipment/supplies/facilities Same benavior.
+1.13 Unauthorized use of electronic devices such as, but not STUDENT LIFE limited to, mp3 players and videophones.
+Required: 1.14 Noncompliance with an approved dress code Warning: 1.15 Leaving/cutting class/activity without permission Staff/student meeting 1.16 Unauthorized presence in hallway during class time Documentation (log entry) 1.17 Inappropriate or disruptive physical contact between First offense: students Loss of privilege 1.18 Throwing objects that may cause injury or damage Documentation (log entry) property Second offense: 1.19 Off-campus violations (e.g., curfew, not in a group of 2/3 Loss of privilege students) o Documentation (log entry) 1.20 Academic dishonesty (first offense) Parent/legal guardian 1.21 Any behavior or other conduct not specifically notification if needed enumerated in any other level in this Code of Conduct that Behavior intervention causes disruption to the MSSD environment, involves Third offense: damage to property, or may cause minor harm to self or o Refer to Level 2 others